t-nil/redox_slides_study_presentation/slides.md

 <div v-click class="text-xl p-4">

-URL is the path to a resoruce in a scheme
+URL is the path to a resource in a scheme

 </div>